Infrastructure Penetration TestFabian Gold7 min read

 There are three new categories in the OWASP Top 10 and the prioritization of some already known categories has changed.

-Aims to improve the security of web applications.
-Through various projects (e.g. Web/Mobile Security Testing Guides, Application Security Verification Standard, and many more), as well as the numerous events, OWASP provides a repository of information that helps improve web application security.
-This information is backed by the extensive knowledge and experience of the contributors.
+The OWASP is a nonprofit organization dedicated to improving web application security.
+Through numerous projects (e.g. Web/Mobile Security Testing Guides, Application Security Verification Standard, and many more) as well as regular events, OWASP provides a comprehensive knowledge base that helps improve web application security.
+This information is backed by the extensive knowledge and experience of its contributors.

-The OWASP Top 10 is a listing of the 10 most common vulnerabilities in web applications.
-In addition, their risks, impact and mitigation measures are also listed.
+The OWASP Top 10 is a listing of the ten most common vulnerabilities in web applications, along with their associated risks, impact, and recommended countermeasures.
 The OWASP Top 10 is updated every three to four years.
-The list serves as a basis for companies to plan and implement adequate security measures for web applications.
-However, it should be noted that the OWASP Top 10 only provides an overview of the most common vulnerabilities, so it should not be considered simply a checklist.
-Comparison 2017/2021
+The list serves as a foundation for organizations to plan and implement effective security measures for their web applications.
+However, it is important to note that the OWASP Top 10 provides only an overview of the most common vulnerabilities and should not be treated as a mere checklist.

-In a nutshell, there are three new categories and the prioritization of some already known categories has changed.
-In addition, some previously listed vulnerabilities have been combined into larger categories.
+In a nutshell, there are three new categories, and the prioritization of several existing categories has changed.
+In addition, some previously listed vulnerabilities have been consolidated into broader categories.

 Comparison OWASP 2017/2021

-The biggest change, however, is in how the OWASP Top 10 should be viewed.
-While the original focus of the Top 10 was on vulnerability classification, the latest edition takes a much more strategic approach.
+The most significant change, however, lies in how the OWASP Top 10 are meant to be viewed.
+While the original focus was on classifying individual vulnerabilities, the latest edition takes a much more strategic approach.
 Most categories are now broader than before, covering more areas.
-And while the top 10 are still data-driven, they are no longer categorized primarily by frequency - instead, the focus is on vulnerability exploitability and impact.
+And while the Top 10 remain data-driven, they are no longer ranked primarily by frequency — instead, the focus is on exploitability and impact.

-The top 10 now also includes two categories that were not directly gathered through statistical data, but rather through surveys of industry experts.
-This is to ensure that vulnerabilities that are currently not as present, but are considered important by experts, are also represented in the top 10.
+The Top 10 now also include two categories that were not derived from statistical data but rather from surveys of industry experts.
+This ensures that vulnerabilities which are currently less prevalent but considered critical by experts are also represented.

 Broken Access Control

-The new No. 1 issue in the OWASP Top 10 is broken or faulty access controls.
-While the attacker comes through the front door in an authentication attack, he climbs through the open window right next to the front door in a faulty access control attack.
-As should be evident by the example, it is necessary to implement access controls and ensure that they work properly.
-Access controls restrict user privileges and ensure that sensitive information is protected from unauthorized access.
+The new number one on the OWASP Top 10 is broken or faulty access controls.
+While an attacker enters through the front door in an authentication attack, a broken access control vulnerability is like an open window right next to it.
+This analogy illustrates the importance of implementing access controls and ensuring they function correctly.
+Access controls restrict user privileges and protect sensitive information from unauthorized access.

-In the old edition this category is known as "Sensitive Data Exposure", however this describes the consequence rather than the real underlying cause.
-Therefore, the name has been changed to reflect that the focus is on encryption errors, which in turn can lead to exposure of sensitive data.
-Sensitive data includes, but is not limited to, passwords, credit card numbers, health records, personal information, and trade secrets that require special protection, especially if that data falls under privacy laws.
+In the previous edition, this category was known as "Sensitive Data Exposure" — a name that describes the consequence rather than the underlying cause.
+The rename clarifies that the focus is on cryptographic failures, which can lead to the exposure of sensitive data.
+Such data includes passwords, credit card numbers, health records, personal information, and trade secrets that require special protection, particularly when subject to privacy regulations.

 Injection

-The category of injections has dropped from first to third place.
-This is due in part to the implementation of protections in the frameworks used by developers or even new languages.
-In addition, cross-site scripting vulnerabilities now also belong to this category.
-An application is generally vulnerable to injection attacks if user-supplied data is not validated, filtered or sanitized by the application.
+The injection category has dropped from first to third place, due in part to improved protections in modern frameworks and safer programming languages.
+In addition, cross-site scripting vulnerabilities now fall under this category as well.
+An application is generally vulnerable to injection attacks when user-supplied data is not properly validated, filtered, or sanitized.

 Insecure Design

-Insecure design is a new risk category that focuses on risks associated with design flaws.
-It is a broad category that encompasses many different vulnerabilities.
-This is about ensuring that the application is designed securely from the very first steps.
-This can be achieved through threat modeling workshops, adherence to basic "security by design" principles, and the use of reference architectures.
+Insecure Design is a new risk category that focuses on vulnerabilities stemming from fundamental design flaws.
+It is a broad category encompassing many different types of weaknesses.
+The core principle is that applications must be designed with security in mind from the outset.
+This can be achieved through threat modeling workshops, adherence to "Security by Design" principles, and the use of proven reference architectures.

 Security Misconfigurations

-Security misconfigurations have risen one place from the previous top 10 and now additionally include the category of "XML External Entities (XXE)".
-Misconfigurations occur, for example, when the default configuration is taken over unchanged.
+Security misconfigurations have risen one place compared to the previous Top 10 and now additionally encompass the former "XML External Entities (XXE)" category.
+These misconfigurations occur, for example, when default settings are deployed without review or adjustment.

 Vulnerable and Outdated Components

-Formerly also known as "Using Components with Known Vulnerabilities", includes any software that contains vulnerabilities, is no longer supported, or is also outdated.
-If the version numbers of components, including all direct and indirect dependencies, are not known and components are not subjected to regular security scans, one is at risk.
+Formerly known as "Using Components with Known Vulnerabilities," this category covers any software that contains vulnerabilities, is no longer supported, or is outdated.
+If you do not track the version numbers of your components — including all direct and indirect dependencies — and do not perform regular security scans, you are exposing yourself to significant risk.

 Identification and Authentication Failures